odoo/documentation/content/developer/howtos/rdtraining/11_constraints.rst

 .. note::

-    **Goal**: at the end of this section, it will not possible to accept an offer lower than 90% of the expected price.
+    **Goal**: at the end of this section, it will not be possible to accept an offer lower than 90% of the expected price.

     .. image:: 11_constraints/python.gif